VeriComms

 Users need features that align with their mental models

-Participants didn’t notice the translation feature, instead wanting to use the prompt field.
+0 of the 5 participants noticed the translation feature, instead wanting to use the prompt field.

 Users can translate text with a contextual prompt field.